 You can also deposit a money order into a bank account — either your own or someone else’s.
-For a money order that is made out to you, most banks will also allow you to deposit it at an ATM, or use mobile deposit.
+For a money order that is made out to you, most banks will also allow you to deposit it at an ATM, and you can use mobile deposit for some money orders (excluding MoneyGram).
 Note, however, that some banks will not allow you to cash a money order and deposit the funds into someone else’s account (as previously reported).

 How to Cash a Money Order Made Out to Someone Else

 You cannot cash or deposit a money order that is made out to someone else unless the original recipient signs it over to you, and vice versa.
 To sign a money order over to another person, you need to sign your name on the endorsement line and write “Pay to [Name of person]” beneath your signature.
 Once you sign a money order over to someone else (or someone else signs one over to you), it becomes a third-party money order, which can be a bit more difficult to cash.